imhazige/myblog/_posts/2019-01-15-conda-poetry-and-pipenv.md

 #### Activate/Deactvate environment

-Before you use a enviornment, you need to activate it `activate my_py36`
+Before you use a environment, you need to activate it `activate my_py36`

-After you used a enviornment, you can deactivate it `deactivate my_py36`
+After you used a environment, you can deactivate it `deactivate my_py36`

 ## [Poetry](https://github.com/sdispater/poetry)

+Poetry as it saying is going to resolve problem of pipenv. but from my point, it is also have problem, and did not resolve the real problem.

+- It still depend on the python you installled in the machine.
+- It even can not specify different python version while conda and pipenv can.

+I do not have any idea why I need chose it.

 ### Install